TheNathannator/PlasticBand/Docs/Instruments/Pro Guitar/PS3 and Wii.md

 - Product ID:
   - Mustang: `0x3430`
   - Squire: `0x3530` (assumed based on patterns with other RB device PIDs)
-  - MIDI Pro Adapter in guitar mode: `0x3538`
+  - MIDI Pro Adapter in guitar mode:
+    - Default: `0x3538`
+    - Using the Mustang: `0x3438`

 ## Input Info